 The 1966 GM Intermediate coupes, like this Chevelle Malibu, takes the Florida’s inset rear window even further.

-The 1958 Thunderbird was the first American car to sport Ford’s soon widely adopted wide and flat C-pillar and deeply-inset rear window, both hallmarks of the 1955 Florida.
+The 1958 Thunderbird was the first American car to sport Ford’s soon widely-adopted wide and flat C-pillar and deeply-inset rear window, both hallmarks of the 1955 Florida.
 You be the judge.
-(Update: the ’57 retractable hardtop Ford Skyliner had it first)
+(Update: the ’57 retractable hardtop Ford Skyliner had it first.)

 We can argue about the Florida’s influence in the US; in Europe, there was no argument.
-After being a fairly small design and coachbuilder, the Florida vaulted Farina into the big time, including having the Italian government decree a change in his last name to Pininfarina, incorporating his nickname with his family name.
-And large European manufacturers came knocking with money in hand eager to sign design contracts.
+After being a fairly small designer and coachbuilder, the Florida vaulted Farina into the big time, including having the Italian government decree a change in his last name to Pininfarina, incorporating his nickname with his family name.
+And large European manufacturers came knocking with money in hand, eager to sign design contracts.
 One of the biggest was with BMC, and their 1958 lineup of their mid-sized 1.5 liter sedans were the first of many to bear the Pininfarina stamp.

 One year later, Pininfarina’s 1959 Fiat 1800 appeared, showing the Florida’s influence less diluted than in the rather fussy and finny BMC saloons, and predicting the Peugeot 404 quite accurately.